 Before entering a taxi ask for the price as they don’t have a taximeter.

-Uber can be a good help for transport, especially in Lima, Cusco or Arequipa.
-In case there is no Uber, there are tons of taxis available.
+Uber and Cabify can be a good help for transport, especially in Lima, Cusco or Arequipa.
+In case there is no Uber or Cabify there are lots of taxis available.

 11. Bring an Adapter to Charge Devices or Buy One Here